Dimmanzo/GG-EZ-API/README.md

 ## **User Stories**

 ### **Admin User**
-- As an admin, I can manage events, teams, and players to keep the information up-to-date.
+- As an admin, I can **create, update, and delete events** so that the platform has up-to-date tournament information for users to view.
-- As an admin, I can delete outdated matches to maintain data accuracy.
+- As an admin, I can **manage matches**, including adding schedules, updating results, and removing outdated matches to maintain accurate and relevant data.
+- As an admin, I can **add and manage teams**, including their descriptions and logos, to ensure the teams' profiles are complete and professional.
+- As an admin, I can **create and manage player profiles**, including assigning them to teams and defining their roles, so users have detailed information about players.

 ### **General User**
-- As a user, I can view a list of all esports events and match schedules.
+- As a user, I can **browse a list of esports events** and filter by date or name so that I can easily find tournaments I’m interested in.
+- As a user, I can **view match schedules and results** to stay updated on ongoing and upcoming competitions.
-- As a user, I can view details about my favorite teams and players.
+- As a user, I can **view detailed information about teams**, including their name, logo, and players, to learn more about the teams I follow.
+- As a user, I can **view player profiles**, including their names, roles, and assigned teams, to understand their contributions to the tournaments.

 ---

 ## **Database Schema**